m3g/JuliaNotes.jl/docs/src/anonymous.md

 # Take away

-Passing functions as argument to other functions, in particular if the evaluation of data is required, is practical with the use of anonymous functions.
+Passing functions as argument to other functions, in particular if the evaluation of data is required, is practical with the use of anonymous functions and closures.
 This occurs very frequently in the context of calls to solvers, but very frequently also in the Julia base language, for example in the search and sorting, functions, among many others.
 One has to keep in mind that the closures are parsed at the calling scope, such that critical code for performance must always be wrapped into functions, to guarantee the constant types of the parameters.
 Let us just reinforce this point with an example.

 # Example of type-instability